OC Weekly

 OC Weekly was a free alternative weekly paper distributed in Orange County and Long Beach, California.
-OC Weekly was founded in September 1995 by Will Swaim, who acted as editor and publisher until 2007.
+It was founded in September 1995 by Will Swaim, who acted as editor and publisher until 2007.

 The paper was distributed at coffee shops, bookstores, clothing stores, convenience stores, and street boxes.
 OC Weekly printed art and entertainment listings for both Orange and Los Angeles counties.
 As of 2016, it had a total circulation of 45,000 papers with an estimated readership of 225,000.

 On November 27, 2019, Duncan McIntosh Co. announced the immediate shutdown of the publication.